Latest News

-The Office of Forensic Mental Health Services is a division of the Department of Social and Health Services’ Behavioral Health Administration that was created in 2015 to oversee the state’s adult forensic mental health system.
-It has nine regional offices and three residential treatment facilities.
+The Office of Forensic Mental Health Services is a division of the Department of Social and Health Services’ Behavioral Health Administration that oversees the state’s adult forensic mental health system.

 Trueblood v.
 DSHS